 What Happens Prior To Freezing?

-After collection, the sample undergoes a complete semen analysis.
+Prior to freezing, the sample undergoes a complete semen analysis.
 This is to examine a number of important parameters including semen volume, sperm concentration, sperm motility and sperm morphology.
 The results of this testing will allow us to make a recommendation for future use of the frozen sample and these will be sent to your referring doctor within 3 working days.

 Sperm Concentration: is a measurement of the density or number of sperm in the sample.
 It is usually reported as a value per millilitre and the normal value is greater than 15 million/mL.
 A reduced number of sperm present in a sample is referred to as oligospermia.
 In the event that no sperm are present in the sample, it is referred to as azoospermia.